stathismor/adastra-devlog/source/_posts/To-infinity-and-beyond.md

 this.game.camera.setBoundsToWorld();
 {% endcodeblock %}

-If I had to make an analogy for a one-axis movement, imagine space being a toilet paper roll.
+If I had to make an analogy, imagine space being a toilet paper roll.
 And on the paper, there are the stars that you want to show.

+{% asset_img space_toilet_paper.png Space toiler paper %}

 The roll stays always on view, fixed to the same position as our player moves.
-The paper is rolling to the left or right, according to the player, and creates the illusion of movement.
+The paper is rolling to the left or right, according to where the player is going, and creates the illusion of movement.

-And here's our toilet paper rolling stars background.
+And here's our toilet paper rolling stars background:

 {% asset_img infinite_background.gif Infinite background %}